Guz Khan: Commercial endorsements

 In June 2019, Khan appeared in an advert for Walkers crisps alongside the Spice Girls, playing Dev, the group's biggest fan.

 In February 2020, Uber Eats launched a UK-wide brand campaign starring Khan as a charismatic courier spreading positivity.

 Film

 In February 2017, Khan appeared as Rocky in the romantic comedy film Finding Fatimah.

 In 2019, Khan appeared alongside Idris Elba in the Netflix comedy show Turn Up Charlie, which premiered on 15 March 2019.

-In April 2022, Khan appeared in the main cast on the film The Bubble, playing actor Howie Frangopolous.
+In April 2022, Khan appeared in the main cast of the film The Bubble, playing actor Howie Frangopolous.

+In 2024, Khan played the voice of Santa Claus's one and only talking reindeer Dasher in the Netflix and Locksmith Animation film That Christmas.